Information for Schools and Parents

 In June, all confirmed applicants will be personally invited to our 1-day introduction to City College where they will try out their course, have a taste of college life, meet their tutor and new class mates, plus enjoy activities, music and games.

-Applicants will be asked to bring in their GCSE results on a specific day to confirm their course level and get their timetable.
+Applicants will be asked to evidence their GCSE results electronically to confirm their course level and get their timetable.

 Classes start this week.
 Click here for Term Dates